 Where do the money and supplies come from?

-STB is funded by the JLLR through our Ways and Means activities including Holiday House and Downtown Dash.
+STB is funded by the JLLR through our Ways and Means activities including Holiday House and our Annual Fund.
 Since its inception, STB has received funding for school supplies from Wal-Mart, Bank of America & 3M.
-We have also received in-kind donations from Windstream, Regional Reycling and Holy Souls Catholic School.
+We have also received in-kind donations from Windstream, Regional Recycling and Holy Souls Catholic School.

 What are the goals associated with STB?